The-Disa1a/UCSC_BIT_MCQ_Cal/README.md

 This tool is purpose-built to address the specific challenges faced by UCSC BIT undergraduates:

 1.  **Master the Marking Scheme:** Stop guessing how negative marks are calculated.
-DiZToolZ shows you exactly how selecting one wrong answer can impact your score on a multi-answer question, helping you build better exam strategies.
+UCSC_BIT_MCQ_Cal shows you exactly how selecting one wrong answer can impact your score on a multi-answer question, helping you build better exam strategies.

 2.  **Efficient Practice:** Grade an entire 40-question paper in a single click instead of spending 15 minutes manually checking and calculating.
 This frees up valuable study time.